Geʽez: Origins

-The Ezana Stone, engraved from AD 330 to 356, is written in ancient Geʽez, Sabaean and Greek.
+The Ezana Stone, engraved between 330 and 356, is written in early Geʽez, Sabaean and Koine Greek.

 The Geʽez language is classified as a South Semitic language, though an alternative hypothesis posits that the Semitic languages of Eritrea and Ethiopia may best be considered an independent branch of Semitic, with Geʽez and the closely related Tigrinya and Tigre languages forming a northern branch while Amharic, Argobba, Harari and the Gurage languages form the southern branch.

-Inscriptions dating to the mid-1st millennium BCE, written in the Sabaean language in the epigraphic South Arabian script, have been found in the kingdom of Dʿmt, serving at least as a witness to a presence of speakers of Semitic languages in the region.
-There is some evidence of Semitic languages being spoken in Eritrea since approximately 2000 BC.
-Unlike previously assumed, the Geʽez language is now not regarded as an offshoot of Sabaean or any other forms of Old South Arabian.
+Inscriptions dating to the mid-1st millennium BCE, written in Sabaic in the Ancient South Arabian script, have been found in the kingdom of dʿmt, serving at least as a witness to the presence of Semitic speakers in the region.
+There is evidence of the presence of Semitic languages in Eritrea since approximately 2000 BCE.
+Geʽez is not regarded as an offshoot of Sabaic or any other forms of Ancient South Arabian.

-Early inscriptions in Geʽez from the Kingdom of Aksum (appearing varyingly in the epigraphic South Arabian script, and unvocalized or vocalized Ethiopic/Geʽez script) have been dated to as early as the 4th century CE.
-The surviving Geʽez literature properly begins in the same century with the Christianization of the Aksum, during the reign of Ezana of Aksum.
+Early inscriptions in Geʽez from the Kingdom of Aksum in the epigraphic South Arabian script and in unvocalized or vocalized Ethiopic/Geʽez script have been dated to as early as the 4th century.
+The surviving Geʽez literature properly begins in the same century with the Christianization of Aksum, during the reign of Ezana of Aksum.
 The oldest known example of the Geʽez script, unvocalized and containing religiously pagan references, is found on the Hawulti obelisk in Matara, Eritrea.
 There exist about a dozen long inscriptions dating to the 4th and 5th centuries, and over 200 short ones.